 Our aim is to be British agriculture’s most trusted partner, helping to secure the future of farming, food and fisheries.
-We work in partnership with over 15,000 suppliers and producers to offer quality, healthy and sustainable products at affordable prices.
+We work in partnership with tens of thousands of suppliers and producers to offer quality, healthy and sustainable products at affordable prices.
 Tesco supports a food and farming sector that generates value right through the supply chain and delivers food for all.

 Sustainable Farming Groups